AnnexLabs/AnnexUI/README.md

 AnnexUI is a MIT licensed UI library for [Typesense](https://typesense.org/).
 It's designed to be a clean, UX focused library that gets developers up and running in a few minutes.
-Just include a link to the JS, set your Typesense cluster settings, and then press `⌘k` to see Annex up and running, performing queries against your Typesense cluster.
+Just include a link to the JS, set your Typesense cluster settings, and then press `⌘k` to see Annex up and running.

 It's currently in early-development.